-The numerator requires that adults and children be alive and receiving antiretroviral therapy 12 months after starting treatment.
+The numerator is defined as the number of adults and children alive and receiving antiretroviral therapy 12 months after starting treatment.
 For a comprehensive understanding of survival, the following data must be collected:

 - The number of adults and children in the antiretroviral therapy start-up groups starting antiretroviral therapy at least 12 months before the end of the reporting period. - The number of adults and children still alive and on antiretroviral therapy at 12 months after initiating treatment.